richardschneider/net-ipfs-http-client/doc/articles/async.md

 }
 ```

-If you need to perform a synchronous operation, then this can work
+If a synchronous operation is required, then this can work

 ```cs
 string AddText()